ubergoonz/docs-blog/docs/about/manual-of-me.md

 ## Beyond work, I’m really passionate about ...

 - **Technology**: I love exploring new technologies, especially in the areas of cloud computing, DevOps, automation, AI Augmented Development and platform engineering.
 I enjoy experimenting with new tools and frameworks, and I am always looking for ways to improve my skills and knowledge.
 - **Writing**: I enjoy writing about technology and sharing my knowledge with others.
 I believe that writing is a powerful way to learn and to help others learn as well.
-You can find my articles on my [blog](../blog/index.md){:target="_blank"}.
+You can find my articles on my [documentation](../docs/index.md) and [blog](../blog/index.md).
 - **Table Tennis**: I am an avid table tennis player and enjoy playing competitively.
 I find that playing sports helps me to stay focused and energized, and it is a great way to relieve stress.

 ## My preferred working style is ...